LoanaGentric/webGL/README.md

 Sounds : Clicking on a diamond to turn on the light make a sound, which is different when you turn off this one.

+##Disclamer

+Dist file is not complete.
+Textures, audio and Jacob couldn't be built :( .
+Sorry but to seen the full experience you will have to open this project with your server.

 ## Ressources
 - Web GL